 All samples from this protocol in one sampling bout must be collected within one day (i.e., all samples per lake/non-wadeable stream as detailed in this protocol) because of the fluctuating nature of aquatic habitats.
 Spreading sample collection over multiple days increases data variability among samples.
-A minimum of 2 weeks between sample periods shall be observed.
+Sampling may be rescheduled due to weather or environmental conditions within the 10 days of the scheduled date provided that date is within the bout window (+ 3 days) provided in Appendix C. An incident ticket must be issued if sampling is rescheduled >10 days past the original scheduled date, or >3 days past the end of the bout window in Appendix C. A minimum of 2 weeks between sample periods shall be observed.

-Title: AOS Protocol and Procedure: Zooplankton Sampling in Lakes Date: 12/19/2018 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: H
+Title: AOS Protocol and Procedure: ZOO - Zooplankton Sampling in Lakes Date: 10/22/2019 NEON Doc. #: NEON.DOC.001194 Author: S. Parker Revision: J

-Table 1.
+Table 2.
 Contingent decisions

-Delay/ Situation Action Outcome for Data Products Hours If weather conditions deteriorate and the lake becomes unsafe (e.g., approaching thunderstorm) or becomes too windy (>32 km hr -1 ) and has unsafe wave heights (>1 m) so that the boat cannot be held stationary over a sampling point while at anchor, return to shore and wait in a safe location for 30 minutes.
+Delay/ Situation Action Outcome for Data Products If weather conditions deteriorate and the lake becomes unsafe (e.g., approaching thunderstorm) or becomes too windy (>35 km hr -1+ [small ) and has unsafe wave heights (>1 m) so that the boat cannot be held stationary over a sampling point while at anchor, return to shore and wait in a safe location for 30 minutes.
 If conditions improve, resume sampling, if not, discard samples, return to the Domain Support Facility and sample at another time.
 None as long as samples are collected within the pre-determined sampling window.
 If waiting for favorable conditions causes sampling to occur outside of the sampling window, data may be flagged.
 6 Months Preserved zooplankton samples may be held for up to 6 months at 4 °C in the domain support facility if circumstances do not allow shipping to the external laboratory.
 Holding samples >30 days affects external lab schedules, staffing, and budgets and delays data release on the NEON portal.
 However, sample integrity is not affected.